 - We’ve transitioned our organizing online, from phone and text banks, to our Virtual Road Trip, to our Organizing Bootcamp.
 Our grassroots army spans the entire state and is what fuels my Texas-sized winning campaign.

 What we need:

-I also want to take a moment to thank the workers on the frontlines of this pandemic.
-Those keeping health care facilities running, keeping food available in stores and for delivery, keeping our streets and buildings clean and sanitized, responding to emergencies, and beyond are helping keep us safe and healthy right now.
+I also want to take a moment to thank the workers on the frontlines of this pandemic — those keeping health care facilities running, keeping food available in stores and for delivery, keeping our streets and buildings clean and sanitized, and responding to emergencies are helping us stay safe and healthy right now.
 If that’s you: thank you.

-We’re all in this together, and if we all do our part, we can get through this mission, slow further spread of COVID-19, and help our communities recover physically and financially from the effects.
-Above all else, we need to put the health of Americans above political interests.
+We’re all in this together, and if we all do our part, we can get through this mission, slow the spread of COVID-19, and help our communities recover physically, mentally, and financially from the effects of this crisis.
+Above all else, we need to put the health of Texans above political interests.

 Ways you can help